About me

 My desktop setups between 2009 and 2020

-In 2005, I needed something more permanent, so I was building websites using TYPO3 and PHP 5.
-Years later, I grew tired of agency projects, I tried myself a freelancer, but I had no real strategy.
-After two challenging years, rent and bills eventually won, and I lost my independence.
-Since 2013 I have been an employee until massive lay-off waves in 2023 finally reached me.
-In the last decade, I have worked for small agencies and even large corporate machines.
+In 2005, I needed something more permanent, so I learnt building websites with TYPO3 running on PHP 5.
+Years later, I tried myself a freelancer, but I had no real strategy.
+After two challenging years, rent and bills eventually won, and continued my agency career.
+I have been an employee since 2013 until massive lay-off waves in 2023 finally also reached me.
+In the past decade, I have worked for creative agencies, software products and even large corporate machines.
 Nowadays, I'm freelancing, contracting and working on my own ideas.

-I have been building websites and web applications for 23 years now.
-I started as a web designer, but found myself more efficient in site-building, and in the end I learned how to become a proficient PHP developer.
-I find myself more satisfied with backend programming, but things like Tailwind and VueJS drew my attention back to frontend for a bit.
-I met JAMstack, tried myself in mobile development and gained some necessary devops knowledge.
+I have been building websites and web applications for 25 years now.
+I started as a web designer, but found myself more excited about site-building, then learned the basics of a proficient PHP developer.
+I find myself more satisfied with backend programming, but things like Tailwind and VueJS drew my attention back to frontend.
+I adore JAMstack, had numerious succesful adventures in mobile development and gained necessary devops knowledge to run servers and deploy however I prefer.
 My curiosity knows no boundaries.

 I was born and raised in Budapest, Hungary, but I moved to England in 2017 and restarted climbing the career ladder from the bottom.
-In just five years, I have achieved most goals I have imagined in my career.
+In just five years, I have achieved most goals I have imagined in my career, nowadays I'm only motivated by building.

-Although I've worked mainly in web development in the past two decades, I consider myself an open-minded software developer, eager to learn and explore everything that advances my experience and keeps my brain engaged.
-I've been working from my home office since COVID-19, but I frequently appear in a local meetup or spend the day in a co-working space.
+Although I've worked mainly in web development in the past two decades, I consider myself an open-minded software engineer, eager to learn and explore everything that advances my experience and keeps my brain engaged.
+I've been working from my home office since COVID-19, but I frequently appear in local meetups or spend the day in co-working spaces.
+Since 2023 I have a growing interest about solopreneurship and building products.

-In my free time, I'm a geek dad in his 40s who collects records and love to spend time in the nature.
-I'm somewhere between an introverted and extroverted person, but I'm always ready to travel and immerse new cultures.
+In my free time, I'm a geek dad in his 40s who collects records, going to concerts, theatre, read sci-fi, and love to spend time in the nature.